 Things to Do in Ravenna

-- Crime Rate: Safer than 47% of Washington cities
+- Crime Rate: Safer than 62% of Seattle neighborhoods

 - Perfect For: Singles, young professionals, families, retirees